Udupi: Etymology

-The name Udupi is the stylized form of the city.
+The name 'Udupi' is derived from the Tulu word "odipu", which means "emergence".
+It is also believed that it came from the Sanskrit word "Udupa", meaning "Moon".

 History

 In the 13th century, Vaishnavite saint Madhvacharya founded the Sri Krishna Temple.
-He set up eight mathas - Ashta Mathas in Udupi to propagate the Dvaita Vedanta philosophy, and this caused a vibrant temple culture to take root in present-day Udupi district.
+He set up eight mathas – Ashta Mathas in Udupi to propagate the Dvaita Vedanta philosophy, and this caused a vibrant temple culture to take root in present-day Udupi district.
 Significant migration of Brahmins to the region took place subsequently, and they came to comprise 10 per cent of the region's population, three times higher than elsewhere in South India.

 Demographics

 Udupi city is part of the eponymous district in Karnataka, India.
 As per the census in 2011, Udupi city has 33,987 households and a total population of 144,960, of which 71,614 are males and 73,346 are females.
 The population of scheduled castes is 8,385 while that of scheduled tribes is 6,774.
 The city population is growing at a rate of 14.03%.

 The most spoken language in Udupi town is Tulu.
 Kannada and Konkani are also spoken in Udupi town.

 Dakhini Urdu and Beary are spoken by Muslims in the region.